Do you have a professional license or credential issued by a state, national or professional

 organization that required a proctored exam?
 If so, you may have demonstrated college-level

-learning that you had to acquire in order to pass the exam.
-Our faculty assessors
+learning that you acquired in preparation for the exam.
+Our faculty assessors may

-may be able to reverse-engineer the exam and make a credit recommendation for the
+be able to reverse-engineer the exam and make a credit recommendation for the college

 You must be able to supply sufficient information about the content of the examination

 in order to request evaluation.
-Credentials submitted for evaluation must have been
+Credentials submitted for evaluation must be issued

-issued by a state, national or professional organization and obtained through a single
+by a state, national or professional organization and obtained through a single qualification

-qualification exam.
-Certificates of attendance, non-credit courses, and multi-course
+exam.
+Certificates of attendance, non-credit courses, and multi-course programs are

 made by the American Council on Education (ACE), Connecticut Credit Assessment Program (CCAP), and National College Credit Recommendation Service (NCCRS); there is no need to submit a credential for evaluation if it has been evaluated